Georgsmarienhütte: Kloster Oesede

 The most important historical building is the church of former convent Kloster Oesede dating from the 12th century.
 The Benedictine convent was founded by count Ludolf von Oesede (d.
 1184) and his wife Thedela for which he donated his castle complex in the first half of the century.
 The convent gave its name as well to the former settlement Sutorpe.
 Kloster Oesede now is a part of the city Georgsmarienhütte.
 The convent was the first one in the district of Osnabrück.
 The convent’s first prior was Ludolf’s eldest daughter Goda.
 On January, 15th 1170 conventional life began.
 The convent became wealthy within the centuries by donations and the nuns' labour.
 It existed until 1803 when it was secularisated by the Reichsdeputationshauptschluss.
 The convent buildings from the Middle Ages were taken down between 1790 and 1803.
 Only the Alte Abtei (Old Abbey) remained.
 A new two-storey building was erected by Alexander Ludwig von Corvey (1670–1728) in 1723.
 It still exists and is used for partly parish and school purposes.
 The former convent’s church in which the donator count Ludolf and his wife were buried now is the Roman Catholic parish church St. Johann.
 A remarkable detail of the church is the Hagioscope which allowed lepers to join the service from outside.
 Another hagioscope was exposed nearby in St. Clemens, the monastery’s church in Bad Iburg.

-Transportation
+Transport

 Georgsmarienhütte is served by the Osnabrück–Brackwede railway line which in turn leads to the rest of the country.